What insurrection? Growing number in GOP downplay Jan. 6

 Clyde wasn’t the only Republican making that argument.
 Arizona Rep. Paul Gosar portrayed a woman who was shot and killed by Capitol Police as she tried to break through a door next to the House chamber as a martyr.
 He said Ashli Babbitt was “executed” and noted she was an Air Force veteran who was wearing an American flag.
 The Department of Justice decided after an investigation not to charge the police officer who shot her.

-The Justice Department, Gosar said, is “harassing peaceful patriots across the country” as federal prosecutors file charges against hundreds of people who stormed the Capitol and participated in the riot.
+The Justice Department, Gosar said at one point, is “harassing peaceful patriots across the country” as federal prosecutors file charges against hundreds of people who stormed the Capitol and participated in the riot.
 The massive investigation, one of the largest in American history, remains ongoing with federal agents continuing to serve search warrants and attempting to locate dozens of other people still being sought for questioning.

 Georgia Rep. Jody Hice also painted the rioters as the victims, noting that they were four of the people who died, including Babbitt.
 The other three suffered medical emergencies while part of the crowd laying siege to the Capitol.
 “It was Trump supporters who lost their lives that day, not Trump supporters who were taking the lives of others,” Hice said.